Ruth St. John and John Dunham West Foundation

 • No ongoing support: Applications must include clear sustainability plans, as the foundation does not provide multi-year commitments or operational support.

-• Local focus is paramount: Organizations must be centered in the Lakeshore area or demonstrate clear benefits to Manitowoc County residents.
+• Local focus is paramount: Organisations must be centred in the Lakeshore area or demonstrate clear benefits to Manitowoc County residents.

 • Values-driven legacy: Understanding the Wests' personal philanthropy—particularly Ruth's Quaker values of simplicity, stewardship, and community service—can inform application framing and project design.

-• Two-year minimum operation: Organizations must have been operating with a valid IRS Tax ID for at least two years before applying.
+• Two-year minimum operation: Organisations must have been operating with a valid IRS Tax ID for at least two years before applying.

 References